 No matter who you are or what you think you sound like; singing is good for your well being.

 Singing is a powerful way to bring people together and elevate mood.
 A mood that stays with you long after the music's over.

 Kirsten Taylor set up Song Birds to give people the opportunity to come together through singing in an environment that is both relaxed and energising.
 She arranges songs, drawing from a wide source of musical genres and also composes original works for her workshops.

 SONG BIRDS workshops are easily accessible for groups of all sizes, ages and abilities.

 There usually two Ulverston community singing groups you can join; Feel Good Singing on Monday nights and Thursday mornings and a

-She also facilitates Singing For The Brain sessions in Barrow and Kendal for people with dementia/ Alzheimer's and their carers.
+She also usually facilitates Singing For The Brain sessions in Barrow and Kendal for people with dementia/ Alzheimer's and their carers.

 Kirsten invites commissions to write songs for special events, schools and organisations.

 Kirsten has been involved in music throughout her life as a composer/arranger/performer/singer.
 She trained at The Sage Gateshead in Community Music and has a BA (hons) degree in Commercial Music, studied at The University of Westminster.

 She has been running singing & music workshops since 2003 having led and co-led singing events pan Cumbria county and the north east.
 Some on a large scale with hundreds of people and some more intimate gatherings with just a handful of people.
 As a lover of nature and the outdoors she adores singing in special places which has seen her take vocal groups on adventures to sing in caves, woods, lakes, stone circles and in special buildings.

 Over the years Kirsten has has worked with a wide range of musicians and projects from Omar Lye-fook to Jose Feliciano also having performed for Nelson Mandela at The Two Nations Concert, Johannesburg Stadium and, again, at South Africa House, London and for